atom/github/docs/rfcs/004-issueish-list.md

 ![list item](https://user-images.githubusercontent.com/378023/41136622-1102db54-6b12-11e8-8b9b-49ecc45ac98f.png)

-Clicking on a list item opens an issueish pane item for the chosen issueish in the same pane container as the parent component (by default, the right dock).
-If the issuish pane item is already open, it is activated instead.
+Clicking on a list item opens an issueish pane item for the chosen issueish.
+If the issueish pane item is already open, it is activated instead.

 ### Issueish Pane Item: Pull Request